 - Accessibility.
 If you regularly transfer money overseas, you need a service provider who has wide coverage in many countries worldwide.
-Most banks and reputable international money transfer companies have an international presence, with multiple branches, agents and offices across Canada and overseas that make it easy to send and access funds from almost anywhere globally.
+Most banks and reputable international money transfer companies have an international presence.
+Many have multiple branches, agents and offices across Canada and overseas that make it easy to send and access funds from almost anywhere globally.

 - Exchange rates.
 Transferring funds from one country to another at the right time can make you a substantial amount in profits.
 Since foreign exchange rates are always fluctuating, you need a currency provider who can advise you on the right time to convert your funds, while still providing you with a competitive exchange rate.

 - Reputation.
 With so many currency providers in the market today, you need to protect your investments overseas by only trusting reputable providers or a bank to handle your international money transfers.

 What are the pros and cons to repatriating funds?

 - Easy and fast overseas payments.
 Whether you are making a one-off overseas payment or are regularly transferring money back to Canada for family, investment or business needs, you can now easily do so using international money transfer services offered by banks and other service providers.